Research credit repair companies for 10 to 15 minutes and you’ll probably come away with a headache.

 2. Do Your Research

-Before signing up with a credit repair agency, you should know how to get your credit report for free.
+Before signing up with a credit repair company, you should know how to get your own free credit report.

 Annualcreditreport.com is a free service backed by the FTC that sends your credit report to you every 12 months.